Water: Outreach & Communication

 Purpose and Welcome Message

-NPSINFO is a public forum for open discussion of runoff pollution issues, including unregulated nonpoint source (NPS) pollution and regulated stormwater.
+NPSINFO is a public forum for discussion of runoff pollution issues of a technical, applied or academic nature, including unregulated nonpoint source (NPS) pollution issues and regulated stormwater issues, as well as for brief on-topic announcements.
 It is sponsored by the United States Environmental Protection Agency's Office of Wetlands, Oceans, and Watersheds (OWOW) and administered by OWOW's Nonpoint Source Control Branch.

 This list welcomes participants from across public and private sectors, including government agencies, non-profits and other organizations, researchers, educators, local water managers, industry, the agricultural community, and concerned individuals.
 The range of topics that are appropriate for discussing on NPSINFO include: